svott7/ConcurrentChecker/README.md

 To avoid UI freezing, editors are read-only while running the checkers.
 The user can look around but editor input event are ignored, otherwise the UI would freeze until checkers are finished.

 There is a helper action "MakeThisEditorReadonlyOrWritable" which accessible via "Find Action..." for test purposes.

+### Can I remove the old actions from context menus?

+Yes, using `com.mbeddr.mpsutil.actionsfilter` which is part of [mbeddr.core](https://github.com/mbeddr/mbeddr.core/issues).

 ### Build instructions